 Who creates the ministry plan and monitors it?

 There are many groups and people that create the ministry plan.
-Each minister is responsible for their area and includes committees and lay persons to assist then in their planning.
-By the time you add up all the departments there will may be close to hundred people involved in the process.
-Once compiled the ministry plan gets reviewed by the Deacons of the church, the staff, the Finance Committee, and then to the church for adoption.
+Each minister is responsible for their area and includes committees and lay persons to assist them in their planning.
+By the time you add up all the departments there may be close to a hundred people involved in the process.
+Once compiled, the ministry plan gets reviewed by the Deacons of the church, the staff, the Finance Committee, and then to the church for adoption.

 Are audits done at Columbus Avenue?